Steven Menashi

-Steven James Menashi (born January 15, 1979) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the Second Circuit since 2019.
-Prior to his appointment, he was a professor at the Antonin Scalia Law School of George Mason University and an official in the first Trump administration.
+Steven James Menashi (born October 4, 1979) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the Second Circuit since 2019.
+After completing his legal studies, Menashi served as a law clerk to Judge Douglas Ginsburg of the DC Circuit Court of Appeals, and later to Justice Samuel Alito of the United States Supreme Court.
+Prior to his appointment, Menashi was a partner at Kirkland & Ellis, a law professor at the Antonin Scalia Law School of George Mason University, and General Counsel to the United States Department of Education.

 Early life and education

-Menashi was born on January 15, 1979, in White Plains, New York.
+Menashi was born in 1979, in White Plains, New York.
 Menashi's grandparents were Jewish immigrants from Iraq and Ukraine; his maternal grandfather's relatives were murdered in the Holocaust.

-Menashi graduated from Dartmouth College in 2001 with a Bachelor of Arts magna cum laude.
+Menashi graduated from Dartmouth College in 2001 with a Bachelor of Arts, magna cum laude.
 He worked at the Hoover Institution from 2001 to 2004, and concurrently studied at the Johns Hopkins University School of Advanced International Studies.
 From 2004 to 2005 he was an editorial writer for The New York Sun.
 He then attended Stanford Law School, where he was an editor of the Stanford Law Review.
 He graduated in 2008 with a Juris Doctor and was inducted into the Order of the Coif.

 Legal career

-Menashi served as a law clerk to Judge Douglas H. Ginsburg of the U.S. Court of Appeals for the District of Columbia Circuit from 2008 to 2009.
+Menashi served as a law clerk to Judge Douglas H. Ginsburg of the United States Court of Appeals for the District of Columbia Circuit from 2008 to 2009.
 From 2009 to 2010, he was at Georgetown University Law Center as an Olin-Searle Fellow, a program offered by the Federalist Society.
-He then clerked for Justice Samuel Alito of the U.S. Supreme Court from 2010 to 2011.
+He then clerked for Justice Samuel Alito of the United States Supreme Court from 2010 to 2011.

 From 2011 to 2016, Menashi worked in the New York City office of the law firm Kirkland & Ellis, where he became a partner.
 While at Kirkland & Ellis, Menashi was a Research Fellow at the New York University School of Law and the Opperman Institute for Judicial Administration for three years, from 2013 to 2016.

 From 2016 to 2017, Menashi was an assistant professor of law at George Mason University's Antonin Scalia Law School, where he focused on administrative law and civil procedure.